moussa-b/key-sell-services/README.md

 - `JWT_SECRET`: This is a **required** variable that holds a secret key used for generating JSON Web Tokens (JWT) for authentication purposes.
 Keep this value secure as it allows users to be authenticated within the application.
 - `ADMIN_USER_PASSWORD`: This is a **required** variable that defines the initial password for the admin user.
 It's recommended to change this password after the initial setup for security reasons.
 - `DATABASE_URL`: This variable stores the connection string for the database.
-It uses the mysql protocol and specifies the username (agencyservices), password (agencyservices), hostname (localhost), port (3306), and database name (agency_db).
-If this variable is omitted Sqlite will be used for the database.
+It uses the mysql protocol and specifies the username (agencyservices), password (agencyservices), hostname (localhost), port (3306), and database name (keysell).
 - `EMAIL_USER`: This variable specifies the email address used to send emails from the application.
 - `EMAIL_PASSWORD`: This variable stores the password for the email address specified in `EMAIL_USER`.
 - `EMAIL_SMTP_HOST`: This variable defines the hostname of the SMTP server used for sending emails.